ekokotov/react-smart-grid/README.md

 I try to implement object-table with React

 Features:
-- sorting (compound and simple)
+- sorting (compound -> by multiple fields and simple)
-- paging
+- pagination
 - load from url
+- global search